 To do this, hover your cursor over the table entry containing one of the two values to be part of the invalid pair.
 The background color of the table entry will change to orange and there will be an icon on each side of the written value: an 'X' and two arrows.
 To begin the process of creating an invalid pair, click the 'X' next to the first value.
 To finish creating the invalid pair, find the second value and click the 'X' beside it as well.

 You can refer to the help manual to learn how invalid pairs work in more detail here.

 V. Step Five: Force "The Most Common Use Case" to appear in your tests.

-If you are not sure wha tthe most commmon use case is at this point, that is OK.
-Take your best guess and force an end-to-end test to appear using the Requirements feature.
+If you are not sure what the most common use case is at this point, that is OK.
+Take your best guess and force an end-to-end test to appear using the Forced Interactions feature.

 Best practice tip: specify the fewest number of Values that are needed to achieve your testing objective.
-For example, if there is a special business rule that would be triggered only when 4 specific Values were all present in the same transaction, then you should use the Requirements feature to force those specific 4 Values to appear in a single test case; but you should not specify more than 4 specific Values.
+For example, if there is a special business rule that would be triggered only when 4 specific Values were all present in the same transaction, then you should use the Forced Interactions feature to lock in those specific 4 Values but not more than that.

 VI.
 Step Six: Use the Auto-Scripting Feature to Automatically Generate Detailed Tester Instructions

 After you have generated a set of scenarios, you can see (in a table) which combinations of parameter values are designed to be tested together.
 Hexawise provides a feature that allows users to automatically generate clearly written instructions for the testers.
 These instructions are laid out step-by-step for each test case.
 The screenshot above provides some context as to how you can provide instructions for each selection to be made as well as specific instructions that are only triggered when certain conditions are true.
 In the example above, when Channel = VIP Lounge, each processed order should come complimentary Scotch.
 More details on how to use the Auto-Scripting Feature are provided here.